SAML-Toolkits/php-saml/README.md

 the toolkit (v.1).
 Take a look.

-Sometimes the names of the classes of the old code could be a bit different and if is your case you must change them for `OneLogin_Saml_Settings`, `OneLogin_Saml_Response`, `OneLogin_Saml_AuthRequest` or `OneLogin_Saml_Metadata`.
+Sometimes the names of the classes of the old code could be a bit different and if that is your case you must change them for `OneLogin_Saml_Settings`, `OneLogin_Saml_Response`, `OneLogin_Saml_AuthRequest` or `OneLogin_Saml_Metadata`.

 We recommend that you migrate the old code to the new one to be able to use